How to Become A Mortgage Broker in Australia

 For more information on the various industry bodies available, click here.

 Read as much as you can about mortgages, sales, and finance.
-There are numerous publications such as Your Mortgage Magazine and Mortgage Professional Australia, and Australian Broker that are available from most newsagents.
+There are numerous publications such The Adviser, Mortgage Professional Australia, and Australian Broker that are available from most newsagents.
 Some other tips include:

 - Speak to various lenders whose products you may wish to sell and find out about their individual accreditation processes.